What does “market intelligence” mean in today’s world, and how has it evolved?

 The most crucial difference between traditional market intelligence and modern market intelligence is this: modern market intelligence provides enough context to explain the “why” behind the data, which is essential to making good decisions.

-Skai’s market intelligence solution
+Skai’s modern market intelligence solution

 Skai collects data from more than 13,000 data sources covering social discussions, blog & forum posts, influencer posts, product listings, product reviews, POS data, patent filings, research papers, and more.
 The depth and breadth of this data allows us to add three more predictive categories for a complete market intelligence understanding: